Africa–China relations: Racism

 Human rights and advocacy groups for Africans in China have criticized the use of blackface performances on Chinese television, particularly on the CCTV New Year's Gala.

 The expansion of Chinese companies and their investments in Africa has raised issues of Chinese racism against the local population.
 For example, after a video shot by a Kenyan worker whose Chinese boss referred to Kenyans as "monkeys" went viral in 2018, more examples of discrimination by Chinese nationals in the country, such as separated bathrooms, have emerged.

-International observers have highlighted the generalised view in China of Africans as "backward or primitive and blackness as unattractive", with racist attitudes specifically on social media going untouched by censorship.

 Around April 2020, African nationals in Guangzhou were being evicted from their homes by local police and told to leave, with no place to sleep, amidst some recent Chinese news articles negatively reporting on Nigerians in the city.
-The reports of discrimination created controversy in Africa damaging Sino-African relations, and sparked a diplomatic crisis, with African governments and diplomats speaking out against the incidents in Guangzhou.
+The reports of discrimination created controversy in Africa damaging Africa–China relations, and sparked a diplomatic crisis, with African governments and diplomats speaking out against the incidents in Guangzhou.
 The Nigerian legislator Oloye Akin Alabi posted a video of his confronting the PRC's ambassador Zhou Pingjian over the alleged mistreatment of Nigerians in the city.
 The governments of Ghana, Kenya, and Uganda have also asked for explanations from the PRC government, and the African Union Commission invited the PRC ambassador to the African Union to discuss the mistreatment allegations.
 The African ambassadors summarized the complaints in an official protest letter demanding the cessation of reported ejection from hotels or apartments, forced testing and quarantine, the seizure of passports, and threats of visa revocation, arrest or deportation of Africans particularly in the Guangdong province.

 In response, authorities in Guangdong encouraged foreigners to report instances of discrimination to a 24-hour support hotline and told businesses and rental houses to treat Chinese and foreigners equally.
-The COVID-19 targeting of Africans had reportedly eased by June 2020.
+The COVID-19 targeting of Africans had eased by June 2020.

-In August 2023, Human Rights Watch reported that racist content is widespread on the internet in China.
-Interracial relationships and mixed-race Chinese-Africans are especially vilified on social media.
+Reports have highlighted the generalized view in China of Africans as "primitive," with racist attitudes specifically on Chinese social media going untouched by censors.
+On Chinese social media, Africans are often framed as a demographic threat.
+Interracial relationships between Chinese women and African men are especially vilified online.
+Observers have noted the apparent contradiction between the government's foreign policy toward Africa and its tolerance of racial hostility toward Africans on Chinese social media in an otherwise highly censored environment.